ishanupadhye/Design-and-Implementation-of-Variable-Gain-Amplifier-VGA/README.md

 # Layout Versus Schematic (LVS)

-LVS verification was performed to confirm that the fabricated layout exactly matches the intended transistor-level schematic in terms of connectivity and device properties.
+The completed layout was verified using Layout Versus Schematic (LVS) to ensure that the fabricated layout accurately represented the intended circuit schematic.
+During verification, connectivity-related mismatches such as net mismatches, pin mismatches, missing connections, and device connectivity inconsistencies were identified and corrected.
+After iterative debugging and layout refinement, the design successfully achieved LVS-clean status, confirming that the extracted layout netlist matched the original schematic.

 <p align="center">
 <img src="docs/images/LVS.png">